MOCK: an Algorithm for Learning Nonparametric Differential Equations via Multivariate Occupation Kernel Functions: Methods

 \subsection{The occupation kernel algorithm from data}

-Let us now assume that instead of observing $n$ curves that are solutions of \eqref{eq:main_ode}, we observe $m+1$ snapshots, sometimes noisy, $z_j=\br{z_j^{(0)},\ldots,z_j^{(m)}}$ at time-points $t_0,\ldots,t_m$ along each curve $z_j$, $j=1 \ldots p$.
-Firstly, we reshape this data into $n=mp$ trajectories, each made of two samples.
+Let us now assume that instead of observing $n$ curves that are solutions of \eqref{eq:main_ode}, we observe $m+1$ snapshots, sometimes noisy, $z_i=\br{z_i^{(0)},\ldots,z_i^{(m)}}$ at time-points $t_0,\ldots,t_m$ coming from a true trajectory $x_i$, $i=1 \ldots n$.
+Firstly, we reshape this data into observations coming from $N=mn$ trajectories, each made of two samples.
+This is done by viewing every couple of consecutive observations as two observations associated with a single trajectory.
+In other words, we assume that we observe (possibly with noise) the initial and final points of $N$ trajectories $x_i, i=1 \ldots N$, that we denote by $z_i=(z_i^{(0)},z_i^{(1)})$, the times at which $z_i^{(0)}$ and $z_i^{(1)}$ are sampled are denoted by $t_i^{(0)}$ and $t_i^{(1)}$. $z_i$ is a matrix of dimensions $d$ by $2$.

 Secondly, we replace the integral in \eqref{eq:L_i^*} by an integral quadrature, noted $\oint$, and the double integral in \eqref{eq:L_{ij}^*} by a double integral quadrature, noted $\oiint$.
-In both cases, we use the trapezoidal rule.
-The resulting algorithms for learning and inference are presented in Alg. \ref{alg:OCK learning} and Alg \ref{alg:OCK inference} respectively.
+Observations $z_i$ are used to compute the quadrature involving the trajectory $x_i$.
+In both cases, we use the trapezoidal rule, providing and

+The resulting algorithms for learning the vector field and predicting a trajectory given an initial condition are presented in Alg. \ref{alg:OCK learning} and Alg. \ref{alg:OCK inference} respectively.
+Alg. \ref{alg:OCK learning} and Alg. \ref{alg:OCK inference} are simplified and do not contain the optimizations implemented to reduce the computational complexity (see section \ref{sec:computational_complexity}).
+The linear system in line 5: of Algorithm \ref{alg:OCK learning} is solved using \texttt{numpy.linalg.solve} from NumPy v1.26.4